 Along with the report, each recipient is expected to write a letter of appreciation to the donors.
 Reports and letters will be shared with the Fisk family (Ron and/or Ann Fisk, son Timothy or their designees).

 Before an application will be considered, a letter of recommendation from the applicant's pastor must be submitted.
 The letter should highlight the applicant's spiritual maturity and involvement in ministry.
 The reference is an attempt to do a 360-degree look at you from those who have good knowledge of your calling, spiritual commitment, passion for evangelism and your ability to work in an overseas missionary context.
 If your pastor is not able to provide this information, please select someone who could.
-The letter of reference should be sent to CMDA's Executive Assistant using the form on this page.
+The letter of reference should be sent to the Administrative Assistant/Volunteer for the Center for Advancing Healthcare Missions using the form on this page.